-Using their strongest language to date, the Open Society Justice Initiative, a US foundation for legal advocacy and court reform, said yesterday that mounting political interference in the work of the Khmer Rouge tribunal risked fatally damaging the court’s legitimacy.
+Using its strongest language to date, the Open Society Justice Initiative, a US foundation for legal advocacy and court reform, said yesterday that mounting political interference in the work of the Khmer Rouge tribunal risked fatally damaging the court’s legitimacy.

-The organization, the court’s longest serving monitor and most consistent critic, built upon allegations in previous reports that Cambodian court officials were under government pressure and that the court’s Cambodian jurists were acting on official instructions.
+The organization, the court’s longest-serving monitor and most consistent critic, built upon allegations in previous reports that Cambodian court officials were under government pressure and that the court’s Cambodian jurists were acting on official instructions.

 Responding to the report, the court’s UN Coordinator, Knut Rosandhaug, said yesterday he was personally unaware of any undue influence, while a Cambodian spokesman rejected any such allegation as a tired and unproven refrain.